balopez83/Surface_Pro_3_Hackintosh/README.md

 ## Credits
 Special thanks to the massive Hackintosh community for all your work that makes these guides and Surface Pro Hackintosh possible.
 Additional thanks goes to @acidanthera and [@Xiashangning](https://github.com/Xiashangning/BigSurface) for their tireless work on the software & kexts that make hackintoshing possible.
-Custom VoodooI2C.kext utilizes code from Xiashangning's BigSurface kext to enable Surface Keyboard support with permission. <br>
+Custom VoodooI2C.kext utilizes code with permission from Xiashangning's BigSurface kext to enable Surface Keyboard support. <br>